axibase/atsd/api/data/README.md

 ### Compression

-Clients may send compressed payload by adding the **Content-Encoding: gzip** header to the request.
+Clients can send compressed payload by adding the **Content-Encoding: gzip** header to the request.

 ## Security